-DONOR-ADVISED FUND GRANTS: shape your charitable legacy
+Donor-advised fund grants: shape your charitable legacy

-Because a grant from your donor-advised fund comes from assets you have already set aside for charitable purposes, the gift does not impact the funds you have available to meet current needs and future goals.
-You can target a specific program with your grant and you will know that you are making an impact right away.
+Because a grant from your donor-advised fund comes from assets you have already set aside for charitable purposes, the gift does not impact your budget and the funds you have available to meet current needs and future goals.
+You can target a specific program with your DAF grant, and you will know that you are making an impact right away.